belalmoh/talentvault/README.md

 make run-backend # Runs only the backend container without rebuilding

+make run-frontend # Runs only the frontend application

 make run-db # Runs only the database container without rebuilding

 make stop # Stops all running containers